timotejroiko/astrologico-docs/index.md

 Astrologico API's features include:

-* Covers a time range of over 10000 years
+* Covers a time range of over 20000 years
-* Built in date, time and location converters
+* Built-in date, time and location converters
-* Tropical and sidereal zodiacs with over 30 ayanamsas and custom ayanamsas
+* Tropical and sidereal zodiacs, over 40 ayanamsas and the ability to define custom ayanamsas
 * Over 20 astrological house systems
 * Derived data such as persona charts and the human design system
 * Progressed charts with several different methods
 * Solar Returns and Returns for other objects
-* Specialized tools such as stations, motion changes, transits and ephemerides
+* Specialized tools such as stations, motion changes, aspect/transit lookup, ephemerides and more
-* All major planets, hypothetical planets, thousands of asteroids and hundreds of arabic parts/lots
+* Includes major planets, hypothetical planets, over 500000 asteroids, over 100 arabic parts/lots, Planetary Nodes, Apsides and more
-* Nodes and Apsides for all major planets and asteroids
-* Thousands of stars and the ability to query the simbad database, granting access to millions of stars and stellar objects
+* Over 7000 built-in stars and access to millions of stars and stellar objects through our integration with the simbad database
-* Available data includes Longitude, Latitude, Declination, Right Ascension, Altitude, Azimuth, Distance, Speeds, Human Design and more
+* Several types of information including Longitude, Latitude, Declination, Right Ascension, Altitude, Azimuth, Distance, Speeds, Human Design and more

 <br>